Research at Leeds Beckett

 About Dr. Théophile Munyangeyo

-Dr Munyangeyo is a member of Faculty Research Ethics Committee since 2008 and serves as Research Ethics Coordinator for languages.
-He is also a member of research committees and editorial boards of international journals.
+Dr Munyangeyo is a member of research committees and editorial boards of international journals.
+For many years, he has been a member of Faculty Research Ethics Committee and has served as Research Ethics Coordinator.
 He has organised and chaired international conferences, given public lectures, led seminars and workshops in the area of multilingualism and applied linguistics.
-Dr Munyangeyo is actively involved in staff mobility partnerships and gives guest-lectures in European partner universities outside the United Kingdom on a variety of topics within the area of applied linguistics in where he holds visiting professorships.
+Dr Munyangeyo is actively involved in staff mobility partnerships and gives guest-lectures in European partner universities outside the United Kingdom on a variety of topics within the area of applied linguistics where he has held visiting professorships.

 Journal articles (1)